 India-Nepal Trade Relations

-The grant assistance extended to Nepal during 2009-10 under ‘Aid to Nepal’ budget was ` 161 crores.
+The grant assistance extended to Nepal during 2009-10 under the ‘Aid to Nepal’ budget was 161 crores.
 Besides, GOI has extended considerable economic assistance to the ongoing peace process in Nepal.
-The overall quantum of India’s assistance to Nepal is approx. 3600 crores which include the Small Development Projects scheme offered by the Embassy of India delivers development assistance at the grass-roots level in sectors identified with the local population.
-It now covers over 370 projects with an outlay of approx. ` 402 crores.
+The overall quantum of India’s assistance to Nepal is approx. 3600 crores which include the Small Development Projects scheme offered by the Embassy of India that delivers development assistance at the grass-roots level in sectors identified with the local population.
+It now covers over 370 projects with an outlay of approx. 402 crores.
 As part of India’s effort to assist with capacity building and development of Human Resources in Nepal, over 1500 scholarships are offered annually for Nepalese students to pursue various courses in India and Nepal.

 To know more about Special Economic Zones, visit the linked article

 India continues to be Nepal’s largest trade partner, source of foreign investment and tourist arrivals.
 Bilateral trade between India and Nepal has increased substantially since the signing of the Trade Treaty in 1996 and received a further impetus after the signing of the revised Trade treaty in 2009 which has provisions that allow Nepal greater access to the Indian market.
-According to figures for the Nepalese fiscal year 2066 (July 2010), bilateral trade with India accounted stood at ` 16129.7 crores which accounted for 58.7% of Nepalese total external trade.
+According to figures for the Nepalese fiscal year 2066 (July 2010), bilateral trade with India stood at ` 16129.7 crores which accounted for 58.7% of Nepalese total external trade.

 India-Nepal Military Relations